Harvard dropout Mark Zuckerberg returns to give commencement speech

-Mark Zuckerberg gave a highly anticipated commencement speech to the graduating class of Harvard University, where he famously dropped out in order to found Facebook.
+Mark Zuckerberg gave a highly anticipated commencement speech on Thursday to the graduating class of Harvard, where he famously dropped out in order to found Facebook.

+The youngest commencement speaker in the university's 366-year history, Zuckerberg wore a suit and tie to address the rain-soaked crowd, telling graduates, '"We're technically in the same generation.
+We walked this yard less than a decade apart, studied the same ideas, and slept through the same lectures."

+And he reminded the class of 2017 "You all accomplished something I didn't" — graduating from the prestigious university.

 Zuckerberg appeared genuinely excited to return to his alma mater, appearing in a promotional video along with another famous Harvard dropout, Bill Gates.